 The battery life can be extended through dynamic control of the frame rate if Extended Battery Life for Gaming is enabled.
+Settings can be selected for when the system is powered by battery or is plugged in.

 Figure C - 13

 Intel® HD Graphics

 Control Panel Power